 The massive and bizarre Secret Agent Joe Moe manages to get even weirder in this holiday themed release which features additions like the ability to rescue Santa's reindeer.

-"Yapok Sundria (Update)" by Yapok Jr.
+"Yapok Sundria (Unofficial STK Edition)" by Unknown/Yapok Jr.

 Yooooooo this one is a find.
 A graphical overhaul of Yapok Sundria that looks like it does some cuts to adjust the flow of the game as well.
 Some of the revised boards look quite nice, and we get a multi-character sprite of the infamous BEE FLY PTARMIGAN.
 It doesn't look like it clears the many flags it uses, so it's likely still possible to soft-lock the game if you run out of flag space.

 "Software Visions ZZT Pack (Registered)" by Alexis Janson/Matt Williams (1996)